 In Uganda, many Batwa are homeless and isolated from their forests.
 For the women of the community, the situation is particularly challenging; rather than being able to gather foods from the forest, they must walk from one place to another in search of shelter, food and poorly paid work.
 Violence and discrimination are rife.

-Land conflicts impact both indigenous men and women, but the burden often falls disproportionately on the latter.
-As food producers, knowledge holders, caretakers, healers, and keepers of culture, loss of access to valuable natural resources means a loss of self-reliance for the women, causing not only physical displacement but also economic and social difficulties.
+As food producers, knowledge holders, caretakers, healers, and keepers of culture, loss of access to valuable natural resources means a loss of self-reliance for indigenous women, causing not only physical displacement but also economic and social difficulties.

 On top of a hill on the edge of the Northern Rift Valley in Kenya, the sun is warm but the air is fresh and cool.
 Moments ago, music of resistance filled the air as Sengwer women practiced traditional dance, song and solidarity.

 Under threat of land grabbing by agribusiness company Biopalm, indigenous Bagyeli women from the department of Océan say no to oil palm production in their forests.

 Sous la menace de l’accaparement de la société agro-industrielle Biopalm, des femmes autochtones Bagyeli du département de l’Océan disent non à la production du palmier à huile dans leurs forêts.